minio/docs/source/includes/k8s/deploy-operator.rst

 Procedure
 ---------

-The following steps deploy Operator using the MinIO Kubernetes Plugin.
+The following steps deploy Operator using Kustomize and a ``kustomization.yaml`` file from the MinIO Operator GitHub repository.
 To install Operator using a Helm chart, see :ref:`Deploy Operator with Helm <minio-k8s-deploy-operator-helm>`.

-.. include:: /includes/common/common-install-operator-kubectl-plugin.rst
+.. include:: /includes/common/common-install-operator-kustomize.rst

 .. toctree::
    :titlesonly:
    :hidden:

    /operations/install-deploy-manage/deploy-operator-helm
-   /operations/install-deploy-manage/deploy-operator-kustomize